Home Referral Marketing How Does Referral Marketing Work? A Guide for Small Businesses and Marketers

 When was the last time you bought something because your friend or family member told you to?
 That’s the power of referral marketing at work.
 It’s a time-honoured idea, now refined for the digital age, that allows companies to multiply their reach and build customer loyalty for an efficient, cost-effective outcome.

-In this post, we will learn what referral marketing is, its importance, how to set it up, and most importantly how to make it work for your business.
+In this post, we will learn what referral marketing is, its importance, how to set it up, and most importantly, how to make it work for your business.
 Small business owner, marketing pro, e-commerce entrepreneur; you will leave with actionable information on how to create an effective referral marketing program.

 What Is Referral Marketing (and Why Does It Matter)?